luciasalar/predicting_depression_symptoms/project_design.md

 ---------------------------------
 we can define document with postive > 3, negative < -3 as mixed.
 Here we can change the mapping according to mannual judegment

+*Maria's note: Make sure that you select the threshold on a "training set", and then validate it on a held out data set with equal proportions of each category.*

 ## traditional machine learning Approach